 - Color schemes.

 When you have these things in harmony, you will have the greatest success.
-You can get by with some of them being not as correct as possible and still have measurable success, many artists do.
+You can get by with some of them being not as correct as possible and still have measurable success; many artists do.
 Still, the more you are in the pocket with these, the better your results will be.

 Some of these things are difficult to study easily.
 It takes time to fiddle with each of these important aspects of your art career.
-They are worth the effort to gain the wisdom.
+They are worth the effort to gain wisdom.

 This is where research can truly help you.

 There is nothing wrong with having a bead on what other successful artists are doing with each of the above-listed categories.
 Actually, you are encouraged to gain as much intel about these factors as possible.
-Bestselling artists usually make smart, informed decisions based on what is happening in the art business around them
+Bestselling artists usually make smart, informed decisions based on what is happening in the art business around them.

 Copying another artist’s work is quite often illegal copyright infringement.

 This happens a lot, way too much, in fact.
 An artist will come up with a unique look or style and start enjoying conspicuous success with it.
 Soon, other artists take notice and start copying the style.
 Some copy so closely they are infringing on the copyrights of the original artist.
 Read Joshua Kaufman’s “Print-on-Demand and Copyright” article.
-You may be surprised to learn that what you think is borrowing is an actually illegal use of another artist’s copyright.
+You may be surprised to learn that what you think is borrowing is actually illegal use of another artist’s copyright.

 Other artists may use the realization the original artist’s subject matter is hot and choose to make art to cash in on it, as well.
-This is why you see trends in subject pop up.
+This is why you see trends in the subject pop up.
 Whether it is angels or pin-up girls, or poker and cigars, trends emerge and fall.
 There most often is a fine line between what some call “creative borrowing” and illegally copying.
-If you are not sure of where you stand or are unaware, it will not hold up as a defense in a lawsuit against you.
+If you are unsure of where you stand or are unaware, it will not hold up as a defense in a lawsuit against you.